oldiya/treeRegenerationMFD/README.md

 # RegenerationDFM

-This repository contains the data, code for the analysis and manuscript.
+This repository contains the code for the data analysis and manuscript preparation.

-## code
+## code/

 ### dataPreparation.R
-This script process the data submissions and create the database use in the analysis.
+This script processes the data submissions and creates the database used in the analysis.

 ### plottingManuscript.R
 Provides help for the figure creation.

 ### figures.R
-This script analyzed and creates figures and tables used in the manuscript
+This script analyzes and creates figures and tables used in the manuscript

-## data
+## data/

-### observations
+### observations/
 Contains the data from the observed values from the EuFoRIa network

-### simulations_results
+### simulations_results/
 Contains a set of folders, one per model, with the simulation results.

-## figures
+## figures/
-Contains the map figure (the only figure not reproducible due to coordinates data protection), and will storage all the figures outputs from the script figures.R
+It contains the map figure (the only figure not reproducible due to coordinates data protection) and will store all the figures outputs from the script figures.R

-## mansucript
+## mansucript/

-Contains the RMD files that create the manuscript and suplementary materials.
-It also contains the protocol in RMD.
+It contains the RMD files that create the manuscript and supplementary materials.
+It also includes the protocol in RMD.